Standards of Residence

 4. Announcements and publicity items for any residence

 hall public area must be submitted to the Residence Hall Director or their

 designee for approval prior to posting.
 Distribution to more than one residence

-hall must be approved by the Office of Housing and Residence Life.
+hall must be approved by Housing and Residence Life.